Martin Andanar: Creator of Martin's Mancave

+CGTN

+In 2023, Andanar moved to Beijing, China to work as a news anchor China Global Television Network (CGTN).

 Government career (2016–2022)

 Andanar was appointed as secretary for the Presidential Communications Operations Office by President Rodrigo Duterte on June 30, 2016.
 The Commission on Appointments confirmed his appointment on October 12, 2016.

 As PCOO secretary, Andanar spearheaded the formulation of a national communications strategy that focused the rehabilitation of existing government media and communications resources, and the development of new platforms for communicating and engaging with the public.
-Andanar was tasked with supervising both the operations of the government's news and information agencies, which includes the Philippine Information Agency (PIA), Philippine News Agency (PNA), People's Television Network (PTV), Philippine Broadcasting Service-Bureau of Broadcast Services (PBS-BBS), Bureau of Communications Services (BCS), National Printing Office (NPO), APO Production Unit, Radio Philippines Network (RPN), and Intercontinental Broadcasting Corporation (IBC).

 Among the reforms made were the use of fiber optic Internet connection and a new website design, leading to higher visits.
 The PNA also established a three-layer editorial process to ensure the quality of content.
 Andanar's efforts to revitalize government media services earned the adulation of Senator JV Ejercito.

 In July 2017, the Philippine Star published an article that found Andanar to be "richest official in his agency with a net worth higher than that of all his undersecretaries and assistant secretaries combined", Andanar declared a net worth of P152.27 million in his statement of assets, liabilities and net worth (SALN) submitted April 2017.

 Freedom of Information

 PCOO secretary Martin Andanar championed the landmark freedom of information (FOI) policy of the government, which was made effective under Executive Order No. 2 signed in 2016.

-This furthers the promotion of free access by the media and the general public to transactions, data, and information under the executive branch.
-It has established an agenda for good governance and transparency.

-To this very day, the PCOO continues to push for the passage of a FOI law, which will broaden the scale and reach of transparency to all branches of government.